makersacademy/takeaway-challenge/plan.md

                                           add(item, number)
                                           submit order

+Need to learn - double check how to do:

-formatted                                 format data from order
+formatter                                 format data from order

 API - Twilio    phone stuff               interface to utilise Twilio